 “Both my wife and I declare that our trip to Santorini and Crete was one of THE most memorable trips we have enjoyed over the years.
 The level of enjoyment comes from the excellent organisation by Francesca Muir.

-“Travelling with Francesca to Greece was a life-changing experience – her knowledge, passions and insight into the Cretan life made out trip one our family will never forget.” – Celia H.
+“Travelling with Francesca to Crete was a life-changing experience – her knowledge, passion and insight into Cretan life made our trip one our family will never forget.”

 Crete – An Aegean Odyssey